ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 When IBM needs to do maintenance on a dedicated host, the virtual server instances (VMs) are evacuated to another dedicated host specifically for the maintenance operation window.
 You will not notice any changes unless there is a host failure that requires replacement of the original dedicated host.

-If a dedicated host suffers from a failure, IBM restarts the VMs on another dedicated host.

 When VMs are relocated to another dedicated host for maintenance, you are not charged for an extra dedicated host.
 {: note}